 We Are Debunkers

 Sure, we have opinions, but we don’t tie information here to political or social agendas.
-As so many interests and media across the political spectrum manufacture grossly inaccurate nonsense about youth, we promise a site that is both non-ideological and offensive to ideologues.
+As so many interests and media across the political spectrum manufacture grossly inaccurate nonsense about youth, we promise a site that is offensive to ideologues.
 And, unlike entrenched interests, we’ll respond seriously to challenges and corrections.

 New Youth Developments

 Mike Males, July 9, 2015

 Modern American youth are acting very differently from what experts predicted – and certainly different from what agenda-driven politics frozen in decades-old dogmas can handle.
 The charts on gun deaths (above) and crime trends (below) only two examples.
 Against every theory of youth behavior and political need, however, young people show enormous reductions in gun fatalities over the last two decades in states with stronger gun controls and fewer guns (New York and California) — and also in states with weaker, “open carry” laws and more guns (Texas)…(read more)

 Change in California felony rates by age group, 1978 (first year available) – 2014 (latest year)